cluhmann/segmented/README.md

 ## Demo

 In the following example, we assume the following initial imports.
-These are, coincidentally, the packages required by the segmented:
+These are, coincidentally, the packages required by segmented:

 ```python
 import pandas as pd